Mayorkas marks end of Title 42 with a warning for migrants: ‘The border is not open’

 Secretary of Homeland Security Alejandro Mayorkas marked the end of Title 42 immigration policy by once again warning migrants that “the border is not open.”

 “Do not believe the lies of smugglers.
-The border is not open,” he said just a minute before midnight on Thursday, echoing his calls throughout this week to prepare for the lifting of the policy.
+The border is not open,” he said a minute before midnight on Thursday, echoing his calls throughout this week ahead of the lifting of the policy.

-The U.S. has been bracing for an influx of migrants as Title 42, a COVID-era policy that has allowed for the rapid expulsion of asylum seekers, is set to expire at midnight.
-The rule was implemented in the early stages of the pandemic under the Trump administration and President Biden has kept it in place.
+The U.S. has been bracing for an influx of migrants as Title 42, a COVID-era policy allowing for the rapid expulsion of asylum seekers, is set to expire at midnight.
+The rule was implemented in the early stages of the pandemic under the Trump administration, and President Biden has kept it in place.

 “Starting tonight, people who arrive at the border without using a lawful pathway will be presumed ineligible for asylum,” the secretary said in his statement.

-Mayorkas earlier on Thursday laid out plans to respond to the end of Title 42 and reiterated in his statement that there are 24,000 Border Patrol agents and officers at the border, thousands of troops and contractors, and over a thousand asylum officers.
+Mayorkas earlier Thursday laid out plans to respond to the end of Title 42, reiterating that there are 24,000 Border Patrol agents and officers at the border, thousands of troops and contractors and over a thousand asylum officers.

 “We are ready to humanely process and remove people without a legal basis to remain in the U.S.,” he said.